Optimal Allocation with Peer Information: The Complexity of Eliciting Peer Information

-For the proof, recall that deterministic DIC mechanisms correspond to stable sets of the feasibility graph; the problem of finding an optimal deterministic DIC mechanisms is the maximum-weight stable set problem (MWSS) on the feasibility graph.
-For general graphs, it is known that MWSS is NP-hard.
+For the proof, recall that deterministic DIC mechanisms correspond to stable sets of the feasibility graph; the problem of finding an optimal deterministic DIC mechanisms is the maximum-weight stable set (MWSS) problem on the feasibility graph.
+For general graphs, it is known that the MWSS problem is NP-hard.
 The content of \Cref{thm:npcomplete} is that the same conclusion holds even for feasibility graphs.
-Roughly, we can simulate adjacencies in any graph via induced paths in a feasibility graph for appropriately chosen type spaces and weights.
+The rough idea behind the reduction argument is that edges in any graph can be simulated via induced paths in a feasibility graph in a way that preserves the structure of stable sets for appropriately chosen weights.